onursak/onursak.github.io/_posts/2021-07-06-sftp-progress-monitor.md

     public Session connectSession() throws JSchException {
         JSch jsch = new JSch();
         Properties config = new Properties();
-        // Disable StrictHostKeyChecking to directly connect using username and password, it's not a good practice for security concerns, don't recommended when you are not working in internal network etc. config.put("StrictHostKeyChecking", "no");
+        // Disable StrictHostKeyChecking to directly connect using username and
+        // password, it's not a good practice for security concerns, not
+        // recommended when you are not working in internal network etc. config.put("StrictHostKeyChecking", "no");
         Session session = jsch.getSession("username", "host", 22);
         session.setConfig(config);